LennieLENNIE

 You've tapped "Major Third" a thousand times.
 So why can't you sing one?

 But your fingers freeze.
 You hunt for the notes.
-The moment is gone.
+The moment passes.

-Recognition apps taught you to identify intervals when you hear them.
-They didn't teach you to produce them when you need them.
-Those are different skills.
+Recognition apps taught you to identify intervals.
+They never taught you to produce them.
 One is trivia.
 The other is musicianship.

 Lennie makes you sing.